What is a 2-year employment visa in Dubai?

 Limitations of the employment visa

 • If the employee loses their job, the visa is cancelled.
-The person has 30 days to find another job, change visa status (e.g., to investor visa), or leave the country.
+The person has 30 days to find another job, change visa status (e.g., to an investor visa), or leave the country.

 • Family visas are typically paid by the employee, unless covered by the company offer.
 Large corporations may offer packages covering family visa and insurance costs, but this must be clearly stated in the offer or contract.